 Course teaching, day to day and requirements

-Kevin has been teaching knifemaking for more than 20 years, inspiring more than 1500 happy students
+Kevin and Heather have been teaching knifemaking for more than 20 years, inspiring more than 2000 happy students.

 - We offer small classes making sure that everyone has personal attention.